Skip to main content

 Copywriting is unique in that it's much easier to go freelance than it is in some other career paths.

 In fact, BLS shows that the freelance option is popular with writers and authors.
-In 2021, the top employers were:
+In 2022, 62% of writers and authors were self-employed workers.

-There are pros and cons to both going freelance and working within an organization.
+There are pros and cons to both going freelance and working within an organization or agency.

 There's also "flexibility, your own schedule and several clients with different needs versus one company with similar needs all the time," Engin said.